-The encryption component for openUTM can be found in the separate selectable unit openUTM-CRYPT V6.3.
+The encryption component for openUTM can be found in the separate selectable unit openUTM-CRYPT V6.4.
 The UTM system code only contains the module KCNOCRYP that functions as a replacement for the real encryption code.

-To utilize the encryption functions you must order the openUTM-CRYPT V6.3 add-on product. openUTM-CRYPT contains the module KCECRYP with the encryption code.
-You must copy KCECRYP in the UTM library before starting the UTM subsystem by calling the procedure SYSPRC.UTM.063 (COPY-CRYPT).
-In SYSLNK.UTM.063.UTIL, this procedure replaces the KCNOCRYP module with the KCECRYP module.
+To utilize the encryption functions you must order the openUTM-CRYPT V6.4 add-on product. openUTM-CRYPT contains the module KCECRYP with the encryption code.
+You must copy KCECRYP in the UTM library before starting the UTM subsystem by calling the procedure SYSPRC.UTM.064 (COPY-CRYPT).
+This procedure copies the KCECRYP module to SYSLNK.UTM.064.TPR or SKMLNK.UTM.064.TPR and the KCECRYPU module to SYSLNK.UTM.064.UTIL.